ankyBot/myNotes/A Practical Guide to Algorithms with JavaScript.md

 console.log('~~~~~~~~~~~~~~TASK 1~~~~~~~~~~~~~~');
 console.log('times10 returns:', times10(9));

-// Task 2: Use an object to cache the results of your times10 function.
+// Here we are using an object to cache the results of our times10 function.
-// protip 1: Create a function that checks if the value for n has been calculated before.
-// protip 2: If the value for n has not been calculated, calculate and then save the result in the cache object.

 const cache = {};

 const memoTimes10 = (n) => {